harishmohanraj/ag2/website/docs/getting-started/index.md

 # 4. Transitions using hand-offs

 # Lesson planner will create a plan and hand off to the reviewer if we're still
-# allowing reviews, otherwise transition to the teacher
+# allowing reviews.
+After that's done, transition to the teacher.
 lesson_planner.register_hand_off(
     [
         ON_CONDITION(